DitroniX/ESPKite-ESP32-C6-SX1262-LoRa-RS485-60V-Relay/README.md

 -   26-05-04 - In PreProduction
 -   26-04-14 - Preliminary Information

-**In The Box**

-Details to follow.

 ## **Purchase**

-* DitroniX Shop - You may pre-order via the http://ditronix.net
+* DitroniX Shop - You may also pre-order, and order, via the http://ditronix.net

 * eBay - Our STEM SDK boards and accessories are available from our online shops on [eBay](https://www.ebay.co.uk/usr/ditronixuk)